Governance at Essity

 5. Audit Committee

-The role of the Audit Committee, without prejudice to the Board of Director’s responsibility and other duties, is to monitor the company’s financial reporting and provide recommendations and proposals to ensure the reliability of reporting.
+The role of the Audit Committee is to monitor the company’s financial reporting and provide recommendations and proposals to ensure the reliability of reporting.
 With regard to the financial reporting, the Committee overseas the effectiveness of the company’s internal control, internal audit and risk management.
 The Audit Committee keeps itself continuously informed about the audit of the annual report and consolidated financial statements and where applicable about the conclusions of the quality control by the Swedish Inspectorate of Auditors concerning the company’s external auditor.
-The Committee receives and addresses the supplementary report to the audit report concerning the conducted audit that the auditor submits in accordance with the EU Audit Regulation and Directive.
+The Committee receives and addresses the supplementary report to the audit report concerning the conducted audit that the auditor submits in accordance with the EU Audit Regulation.
 The Audit Committee informs the Board of its observations and the results of the audit.
 The Audit Committee also examines and monitors the impartiality and independence of the auditor.
 In respect to this, particular attention is paid to whether the auditor is providing the company with services other than auditing services.
 The Committee also assesses the work of the auditor and provides proposals to the company’s Nomination Committee concerning the appointment of auditor for the following mandate period.

 Members of the Audit Committee are not employed by the company and at least one member has accounting or auditing expertise.